jonlpersson/ed-latimore/site/_posts/2022-07-16-ed-latimores-top-11-authenticity-quotes.md

 > Authenticity is not synonymous with assholery.
 >
-> You're low class if you consider wanton cruelty the mark of a person who "keeps it real."&nbsp;
+> You're low class if you consider wanton cruelty the mark of a person who "keeps it real."

 ---